Berkley Bedell: Early life

 Bedell was born in Spirit Lake, Iowa, the son of Virginia Viola (Price) and Walter Berkley Bedell.
 Bedell was educated in Spirit Lake public schools.
 He graduated from Spirit Lake High School in 1939, where he earned spending money with a business in the midst of the Great Depression.
 His business involved braiding dog hairs around fishhooks, the result of which could be sold as fish flies.
 He began tying the fly-fishing lures in his bedroom, then he moved the business into his parents' basement.
 In time, he got space above a grocery store to continue the business full-time.

 After graduating from high school, he attended Iowa State University from 1940 to 1942, where he met fellow ISU student Elinor Healy (March 9, 1923 – March 2, 2017) from Saint Paul, Minnesota.
 Berkley and Elinor married in Minneapolis on August 29, 1943, and their son Kenneth was born in 1947, Thomas in 1950 and daughter Joanne in 1952.
+While studying at Iowa State, Berkley joined the Iowa Gamma chapter of Phi Delta Theta fraternity.

 Berkley's college and personal life was interrupted in 1942 when he joined the army.
 He served in the United States Army as first lieutenant and flight trainer from 1942 to 1945.
 When he got back, he began to garner success from his fishing tackle business.
 His business became larger, with hundreds of employees and international operations; he had become a millionaire by the 1960s.
 He served as member of the Spirit Lake Board of Education from 1957 to 1962.